wavefrontHQ/docs/pages/doc/hs_adpex_function.md

       Satisfied threshold.
       <ul>
         <li>
-          If you don't specify the value, it uses the value you define under <a href="tracing_apdex.html#configure-the-threshold-t-value">Application Configurations</a> or the default value of 100 micro seconds.
+          If you don't specify the value, it uses the value you define under <a href="tracing_apdex.html#configure-the-threshold-t-value">Application Configurations</a> or the default value of 100 microseconds.
         </li>
         <li>
           If you specify the value, it overrides the value you define under Application Configurations.
 The values are in microseconds.
 For example, if you enter 200, it indicates 200 microseconds.